PCAA Minors Division (Ages 9 – 10)

 Minors teams practice one night during the week for 90 minutes.

-Games are played on Saturday plus some weeknights and last approximately 2-hours.
+Games are played on Saturday plus some weeknights and last 1 hour 50 minutes.

 Evaluations & Draft